mnishiguchi/CriminalIntent2/_notebook/fragment.md

 - We will likely to use the support library for some of its features other than fragments.
 - No significant downsides to using the support library's fragments other than having to include in our project the support library that is a non-zero size.
 (Currently under a megabyte)

-### Key classes from the support library
+### Activity classes from the support library

-- FragmentActivity (android.support.v4.app.FragmentActivity)
+- `android.support.v4.app.FragmentActivity`
+- Note: if we need to back-port the toolbar, use `android.support.v7.app.AppCompatActivity`, instead

 ==